Galaxy growth by merging in the nearby universe: DATA

 \subsection{Spectroscopic Subsample}

-We use a spectroscopic sample drawn from NYU VAGC V7.2 data.
-It contains about $8.6 \times 10^5$ main galaxies, of which about $5 \times 10^5$ SDSS Main Samples galaxies \citep{Strauss02a} are in the redshift range $0.03 < z < 0.15$ (see Figure~\ref{fig:decVSra}).
+Our spectroscopic sample is drawn from NYU VAGC V7.2 data.
+We removed galaxies with apparent magnitudes $r < 14 \, \mag$, because SDSS photometric catalog missed many luminous galaxies nearby \citep{zhu10a}.
+Our spectroscopic sample contains about $8.6 \times 10^5$ main galaxies, of which about $5 \times 10^5$ SDSS Main Samples galaxies \citep{Strauss02a} are in the redshift range $0.03 < z < 0.15$ (see Figure~\ref{fig:decVSra}) with apparent magnitudes $r < 17.77$.
+We cut the redshift at $z < 0.15$, because we want to avoid all quasars, and we cut the redshift at $z > 0.03$, because we want to avoid all stars.
 We use the code {\tt sdss\_kcorrect} \citep{Blanton07a} to calculate the $K$-corrected absolute magnitude at $z = 0.1$ and stellar mass for each.
 We cut this sample into 10 subsamples by stellar mass and make sure that in each subsamples the number of galaxies is the same.
 After that, we cut them into red and blue using the cut \citep{hogg04a}:

 where $M$ is the stellar mass.
 These cut the spectroscopic sample into 20 spectroscopic subsamples; we call these subsamples $\setDDs$ (see Figure~\ref{fig:colorVSmass}).
 For the red spectroscopic subsamples, we name the smallest stellar-mass subsample `red0', then name the second smallest stellar-mass subsample `red1', and so on, so the largest stellar-mass subsample is named `red9', and the same for the blue spectroscopic subsamples.
 Figures~\ref{fig:densityred} and \ref{fig:densityblue} show the number density of galaxies of the 18 spectroscopic subsamples as a function of redshift.
 The red0 and blue0 subsamples are low in number density, and highly affected by survey selection effects, so we do not use them further.
-We can see that blue8, blue9 and red9 appear to rise in number density with redshift, this is because we removed galaxies with $r > 14 \, \mag$.
+We can see that blue8, blue9 and red9 appear to rise in number density with redshift, this is because we removed galaxies with apparent magnitudes $r < 14 \, \mag$.

-In the SDSS, spectroscopic targets were assigned to spectroscopic fiber plug plates with a tiling algorithm that ensures nearly complete samples \citep{blanton03a}.
-The angular completeness is characterized for each unique region of overlapping spectroscopic plates (sector) on the sky.
-An operational constraint of the SDSS spectrographs, however, is that the physical size of the fiber coupling restricts the angular separations of targets on any individual spectroscopic plate to be larger than 55 arcsec.
-This fiber collision constraint causes about 9 percent of target galaxies not to have measured redshifts.
-Because this project involves cross-correlating spectroscopic and imaging objects, this fiber collision limit only comes into our analysis in our weighting scheme to account for incompleteness; it does not affect our pair counts directly, unless the unmeasured galaxies have very different cross-correlation amplitude with fainter galaxies than the measured galaxies (this is not likely).